 The Academy Physical Training Program is intense and demanding, the first physical fitness test occurs during the first week of the Academy.
 It is critical that candidates don't wait until they are in the Academy to get into good physical shape.
 It is recommended to begin a physical conditioning program as soon as you apply.

 The Polygraph Examination is conducted to confirm information obtained during the selection process.

-The Department Interview will be conducted by a panel to assess your personal accomplishments, job motivation, instrumentality, interpersonal skills, continuous learning orientation, and oral communication skills.
+The Department Interview will be conducted by a panel to assess your personal accomplishments, job motivation, community involvement/awareness, problem solving skills, interpersonal skills, and oral communication skills.
 Only those candidates who pass this part of the process will receive a Conditional Job Offer.
-If you fail, you may retake the Department Interview after 3 months.
-If you prefer to waive the waiting period, contact your LAPD Mentor at 213-473-3450.

 Click here for our helpful Oral Prep video.